Sam-Mucyo/music262/docs/notebook/v1notebook.md

 # Part 7: Testing and Integration

-his section focuses on the testing strategies and integration efforts undertaken throughout the project, particularly on April 29th onwards.
+This section focuses on the testing strategies and integration efforts undertaken throughout the project, particularly on April 29th onwards.

 ## Importance of Testing